funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we format the list to test (and the outputted information) in format other than the alphabetical format ?
+How can we format the list to test (and the outputted information) in a format other than the alphabetical format?

 Documentation
 ^^^^^^^^^^^^^